cillianodonnell/rtems-docs/rsb/quick-start.rst

 however the executable was located somewhere in your environment's path.
 You will need to check each tool to determine if this is an issue.
 An executable not in the standard location may indicate it is not the host operating system's standard tool.
-It maybe ok or it could be buggy, only you can determine this.
+It may be ok or it could be buggy, only you can determine this.

 The :ref:`Hosts` section lists packages you should install for common host operating systems.
 It maybe worth checking if you have those installed.